Particular/ServiceControl.Connector.MassTransit/Container-README.md

 ### 3. Run the connector

-The last step is to map the queues text file to the docker container `-v [local_path_to_queues_file]:/app/queues.txt:ro`.
-And then run the connector to bridge MassTransit errors queues with the Particular Platform.
+The last step is to map the queues text file to the docker container `-v [local_path_to_queues_file]:/app/queues.txt:ro`, then run the connector to bridge MassTransit errors queues with the Particular Platform.

 ```shell
 docker run -e TRANSPORT_TYPE=<RabbitMQ|AzureServiceBus|AzureServiceBusDeadLetter> -e CONNECTION_STRING=<connection string> -v [local_path_to_queues_file]:/app/queues.txt:ro particular/servicecontrol-connector-masstransit:latest run